Edu4Chip/Didactic-SoC/doc/index.md

 This is Edu4Chip template SoC project.

-It contains among other things:
+It contains and is going to contain, among other things:

 * IPXACT models, created by TAU.